VadCLIP: Adapting Vision-Language Models for Weakly Supervised Video Anomaly Detection: Method

 The WSVAD task supposes that only video-level labels are available during the training stage.
 Given a video $v$, if all frames of this video do not contain abnormal events, this video is defined as normal with the label $y=0$; Otherwise, if there is at least one frame contains abnormal events, this video is labeled as abnormal with the label $y=1$.
 The goal of WSVAD task is to train a detection model that is able to predict frame-level anomaly confidences while only video-level annotations are provided.

-Previous works generally make use of pre-trained 3D convolutional models, e.g., C3D\cite{tran2015learning} and I3D\cite{carreira2017quo}, to extract video features, and then feed these features into MIL-based binary classifiers, such paradigms are referred as the classification-based paradigm in this paper.
-Recently, CLIP, as a large-scale language-vision pre-trained model, has revolutionized many fields in computer vision and has shown great generalization capabilities across a wide range of downstream tasks.
-Inspired by CLIP, our work not only uses the image encoder of CLIP as the backbone to extract video features, but also attempts to use the text encoder of CLIP to take full advantage of the powerful associations between visual contents and textual concepts.
+Previous works generally make use of pre-trained 3D convolutional models, e.g., C3D~\cite{tran2015learning} and I3D~\cite{carreira2017quo}, to extract video features, and then feed these features into MIL-based binary classifiers, such paradigms are referred as the classification-based paradigm in this paper.
+Recently, CLIP, as a large-scale language-vision pre-trained model, has revolutionized many fields in computer vision, and has shown great generalization capabilities across a wide range of downstream tasks.
+Inspired by CLIP, our work not only uses the image encoder of CLIP as the backbone to extract video features, but also attempts to utilize the text encoder of CLIP to take full advantage of the powerful associations between visual contents and textual concepts.
+Our work is demonstrated in Figure~\ref{framework}.